 Hot news! - Since Oct.
 2021 it is allowed to take photos, selfies in the Armory!

-Moscow Kremlin Tour is a must-see for anyone who visits Moscow for the first time.
-Kremlin is an ancient castle of the 15th century, which was once the residence of Russian tsars.
-After 1917, the Kremlin housed the Soviet government.
-Now the Kremlin is the residence of the President of Russia.
+Moscow Kremlin Tour is a must-see for anyone who visits Moscow for the 1st time.
+Kremlin is an ancient castle of the 15th c., once the residence of Russian tsars.
+After 1917 the Kremlin housed the Soviet government.
+Now the Kremlin is the residence of President of Russia.

-The Kremlin Tour will include Kremlin Tour per se, Armory Tour and Diamond Fund Tour.
-The vast majority of the articles you'll see in the Armory during the Kremlin Tour were produced in the Kremlin workshops, including one of the world’s largest collections of royal coaches (there used to be dosens of them in the Kremlin).
-Skilled craftsmen of the Gold and Silver chambers of the Kremlin manufactured precious items of exceptional beauty for the tsars’ families.
-2 workshops of the Stable office of the Kremlin produced ceremonial equestrian accessories.
-Ambassadorial gifts are an essential part of the Kremlin Tour.
+The Kremlin Tour will include Kremlin Tour per se, Armory Tour and Diamond Fund.
+The vast majority of the articles you'll see during the Armory Tour were produced in the Kremlin workshops.
+Ambassadorial gifts are an essential part of the Armory Tour.